Pyfagorass/JumoWorl/readme.md

 The current script simply prints a status notification.
 It would be best to turn this information into a summary email.
 Especially if the file is being processed automatically.

+Note: We were asked for just the month, but I have included the year as well, since just the month doesn't make sense.

 ## Test Data